SimplyDanny/bitsy-llvm/README.md

 ## Usage

-The compiler bitsyc requires one argument, namely the path to a `.bitsy` file containing a Bitsy program.
-It will parse it, generate LLVM IR for it, pass this intermediate code to the Clang compiler and execute the built binary.
-All files generated will be put into a temporary directory on your system.
+The compiler bitsyc accepts some command line options.
+They can be displayed by `bitsyc --help`.
+By default the compiler executes the given Bitsy program directly and prints its output to standard output.
+All intermediate files will be put into a temporary directory on your system.

 You may pass the path to bitsyc to the `runspec` script in the [Bitsy](https://github.com/apbendi/bitsyspec) repository to run all its